Large-sample analysis of cost functionals for inference under the coalescent

 \section{Introduction}

 The coalescent \citep{kingman1982b} is widely used in population genetics, either in its original form or in one of its numerous generalisations, to model or simulate the ancestral history (\textit{genealogy}) of a sample of individuals.
-A crucial quantity for inference under the coalescent is the likelihood, or sampling probability, $p(\n)$, i.e.\ the probability of observing a sample $\n\in\mathbb{N}^d\setminus\{\boldsymbol{0}\}$, with $n_i$ being the number of individuals carrying genetic type (\textit{allele}) $i$, and $d$ being the number of possible alleles.
+A crucial quantity for inference under the coalescent is the sampling probability $p(\n)$, i.e.\ the probability of observing a sample $\n\in\mathbb{N}^d\setminus\{\boldsymbol{0}\}$, with $n_i$ being the number of individuals carrying genetic type (\textit{allele}) $i$, and $d$ being the number of possible alleles.
+In many statistical applications, the sampling probability constitutes the likelihood function for model parameters or other quantities of interest, such as the mutation rate or effective population size.
 Here we consider a finite number of alleles under recurrent mutation, and neglect other genetic forces such as selection and recombination.
 Even in this simple setting the sampling probability is not known explicitly, with the exception of so-called parent-independent mutation discussed in Remark \ref{remark:PIM} below.
-A recursive formula for $p(\n)$ is available \citep{lundstrom:1992, sawyer1987}, but unusable when the sample size $\norm{\n}$ is even moderately large.
+A recursive formula for $p(\n)$ is available \citep{lundstrom:1992, sawyer1987}, but intractable in practice when the sample size $\norm{\n}$ is even moderately large.
 Our interest is in the large-sample-size regime, to which we give precise meaning in Assumption \ref{assumption:large_sample_size}.

-Because of the difficulty of computing the sampling probability exactly, even for moderate sample sizes, Monte Carlo methods have developed to estimate it.
+Because of the difficulty of computing the sampling probability exactly, even for moderate sample sizes, Monte Carlo methods have been developed to estimate it.
 They broadly split into methods based on tree-valued Markov chain Monte Carlo, importance sampling and sequential Monte Carlo based on simulating coalescent trees sequentially from observed sequences at the leaves to the root, and approximate Bayesian computation which resorts to comparing observed and simulated summary statistics.
 Several review articles cover the range of methods available, and we direct the interested reader to \cite{beaumont:2010, marjoram:2006, Stephens2007}.
-We will develop an asymptotic description of a class of weighted functionals of the coalescent process, which admits analysis of importance sampling algorithms as a special case.
-Hence, we begin with an overview of coalescent importance sampling methods.
+We will develop an asymptotic description of a class of weighted functionals of the coalescent process, which admits analysis of importance sampling algorithms for large sample sizes as a special case.
+To our knowledge, this constitutes the first \textit{a priori} analysis of coalescent importance sampling algorithms.
+We begin with an overview of coalescent importance sampling methods.